 - Is there an opportunity for advancement?

 - Will you pay for tour guide training programs?

 - Why should I guide for your tour company?

 Once you have a good list, work these answers into your tour guide job description by following these steps:

 As guides scroll through listings, the first thing that’ll stand out to them is the job title.
 While it’s tempting to put something creative here, like “Experience Extraordinaire” or “[Insert city] Interpreter” or “Adventure Guru,” stick with industry terms because that’s what they’ll use in their job search.
 In other words, treat your job title like a keyword.

-You can still set your job listing apart by including your niche.
-Instead of simply posting “Tour Guide,” be more specific by writing “Ghost Tour Guide” or “Chocolate Tasting Tour Guide” or “Safari Tour Guide.”
+Of course, you can still set your job listing apart by including your niche.
+Instead of simply posting “Tour Guide,” you can get more specific by writing “Ghost Tour Guide” or “Chocolate Tasting Tour Guide” or “Safari Tour Guide.”
 This will also help narrow down applicants by attracting those who love spooky stories, have a sweet tooth, or care about wildlife conservation.

 2. Put salary information